 Sweaters look great with button ups under them, blazers look great with with a sweater or sweater vest under, cardigans are a quick way to add a layer to any outfit (male or female), a scarf can quickly make a plain shirt look layered, and a tie or bow tie is a great look for boys or men.

 4) More Accessories than You May Normally Wear (men included)

-Family pictures look best when you add some points of interest and varied accessories.
-I usually say add one more accessory than you usually wear.
-My husband and sons usually don’t wear accessories so 1 is good for them (a tie, a bow tie, a cardigan, a blazer, glasses, an added layer of clothing).
-My daughter and I usually wear a necklace or scarf and bracelet or watch, or shoes with interest like boots.
+Family pictures look best when you add some points of interest and varied components of each outfit.
+If you don’t love accessories, an interesting shoe, funky glasses, or unique dress adds more visual interest.
+My husband and sons usually don’t wear accessories so one simple accessory or pop of color is good for them (a tie, a bow tie, a cardigan, a blazer, glasses, an added layer of clothing).
+My daughter and I usually wear a necklace or scarf and bracelet, or shoes with interest like boots, or she’ll wear knee-high socks.
 She can also wear a bow in her hair.
-If you’re missing a pop of color, a girl’s/woman’s necklace or scarf is a great place to add this.
 One year my daughter wore green glasses and it was the perfect cute addition.

 If you live in a cold place, you could get some pics in the snow with winter ski coats and hats on.
 Or a nice place in the summer with summery dresses and linen shirts.
 I love a shoot my friend did where all the kids had yellow Hunter boots on.
 Find accessories that work for you, your style, and your location.